DrPaulBrewer/zones-for-google-cloud/README.md

-Resolves to an Array of Strings containing  names of some Google Compute Engine Zones that are UP, start with us-, support Intel Skylake (required for 64 or 96 cpu VMs), in a region where you have at least 64 CPUS quota
+Resolves to an Array of Strings containing  names of some Google Compute Engine Zones that are UP, start with us-, support Intel Skylake (required for 64 or 96 cpu VMs), in a region where you have at least 64 PREEMPTIBLE_CPUS (or CPUS, if PREEMPTIBLE_CPUS quota is undefined) quota

     zonesForGoogleCloud.find({
 	   prefix: 'us-',
 	   platform: 'Intel Skylake',
-	   requirements: [ { CPUS: 64 } ]
+	   requirements: { PREEMPTIBLE_CPUS: 64 }
     }).then(...startMyVMInOneOfTheseZones...)

 All parameters are optional, in which case you get a list of all zones that are up.

-`requirements` is an array of objects, the requirements at the array level are ORd, and the metrics in the objects are ANDed.
-This OR/AND was written so you can test CPUS and PREEMPTIBLE_CPUS quota at the same time with an array of two objects.
-The metric names are all caps and match the metric names in `gcloud compute region describe us-central1`
+`requirements` is an object, where the keys are Google Cloud Platform regional metrics and the values are the additional amounts needed.
+The METRICS ARE ALL CAPS and match the metric names in `gcloud compute region describe us-central1`

 ## Tests